DVMReady

 Final Thoughts

 Give yourself grace, plan methodically, and build a support system.
-Whether you are just starting to gather documents or already scheduling your BCSE, you are on a well-worn path that leads to a meaningful veterinary career in one of the most advanced clinical environments in the world.
+Whether you are just starting to gather documents or already scheduling your BCSE, keep every major decision tied back to current AVMA, ICVA, and board requirements.

 Frequently Asked Questions